The Liberal Arts Education

 All international students are encouraged to take advantage of Carleton's academic support services, which can help students adjust to all aspects of Carleton's rigorous and challenging academic environment.
 Professional staffers are especially dedicated to supporting students at every level of academic writing and are trained to focus on the specific issues of multi-lingual writers.

 Staff members offer one-on-one opportunities to work on academic concerns through several widely used support structures.
 These include the Math Skills Skills Center, the "Write Place" (peer-staffed writing center), the Prefect Program (peer-based group study in academically challenging courses), the SpeakEasy (advice on oral presentations) and individual academic tutoring.
-Anyone seeking any form of academic support can get all the relevant information on the second floor of Scoville, which is home to the office of Academic Support Services or from the Associate Director of OIIL.
+Anyone seeking any form of academic support can get all the relevant information on the main floor of the Library, which is home to Academic Support Services.

 U.S. education is shaped by various values that influence the classroom, professors' expectations and styles, and students' styles and interactions.
 A few of these values and their influences are as follows: